MuhammadUzairAhmed/Backend-User-APIs/README.md

    2.npm install (to install node modules).

-   3.yarn start (to make the APIS on running state).
+   3.yarn start or npm start (to make the APIS on running state).